Apatsi/Amazon_Topic_Modeling/README.md

 # Amazon Topic Modeling
 This project analysed the products on Amazon by creating topics based on customers reviews.
 Each of the reviews will be analysed using the Latent Dirichlet Allocation (**LDA**) algorithm to classify text to a particular topic.
 The most important (semantic and syntactic) keywords will be used to derive the topic cluster.

-The dataset is created using **Web Crawling** from the utils.py in the Electronics category.
+The dataset is created using **Web Scrapping** from the utils.py in the Electronics category.
 The following preprocessing procedure steps were performed:

 Remove punctuation, Hypertext Transfer Protocols, whitespaces.
 Lowercase the words.